scalawithcats/scala-with-cats/src/pages/applicatives/examples.md

 The two `Futures` start executing the moment we create them, so they are already calculating results by the time we call `product`.
-Cartesian builder syntax provides a concise syntax for zipping fixed numbers of `Futures`:
+We can use apply syntax to zip fixed numbers of `Futures`:

 ```tut:book:silent
 import cats.syntax.apply._